alexandertrefz/essence/packages/website/optimisations.md

 and a native call per turn — both of them there only because the emission does not know the List is the walk's own.
 This pass proves that it is, and then emits for the Program's accumulator exactly what the Rewriter already emits for its
-own: `map` and `keepEvery` declare an empty Array, push each answer onto it and box it once at the end, which is what `pushed` and `createdList` do.
+own: `map` and `everyItem` declare an empty Array, push each answer onto it and box it once at the end, which is what `pushed` and `createdList` do.

 ```js